 - If you instead see something like Waiting for device, it is best you check your USB connection and drivers.

-- If everything’s okay, type in the following command replacing the green text with your device’s OEM name:
+- If everything’s okay, type in the following command to list all the packages installed on your devices including the system apps:

 - The above command will list out the installed application packages on your Android device.
 Have a look at the apps which you’d like to remove.